The three stages of product development where Design Sprints actually work

 • Problem: Restaurant owners struggled with onboarding, which delayed adoption and bookings.

-Why Design Sprints Were Stuck in the Build Phase
+Why Design Sprints have historically been stuck in the build phase

-Designers ran sprints on smaller, tactical challenges — things within their reach but outside their authority to truly own.
-Most of the time, they operated in the refinement or build phases of the product cycle.
+But there was a structural limit.
+Designers tended to run sprints on smaller, tactical challenges — things within their reach but outside their authority to truly own.
+Most of the time, they were operating in the refinement or build phases of the product cycle, where they had a seat at the table but not the mandate to slow things down, mobilize stakeholders, or reframe strategic questions.

 • Use it late (during delivery) and you'll fix what's broken.